dervaux/SheetMusicView/IMPLEMENTATION_SUMMARY.md

-# SwiftUI-OSMD Bridge - Implementation Complete! 🎉
+# SheetMusicView - Implementation Complete! 🎉

 ## ✅ **Successfully Implemented**

-The SwiftUI-OSMD Bridge is now **fully functional** with a comprehensive test application demonstrating all features.
+The SheetMusicView bridge is now **fully functional** with a comprehensive test application demonstrating all features.

 ### **🏗️ Core Components Built**